 I’ve mostly gone over whether or not mice can eat chocolate.
 However, now we should ask ourselves whether or not they should eat it.
-The truth is that while mice can handle the theobromine in chocolate relatively well compared to other animals, it’s still not a healthy treat for them.
+The truth is that while mice can handle the theobromine relatively well compared to other animals, it’s still not a healthy treat for them.
 It contains way too much sugar, fat, and calories which can make them obese and does not contribute to a healthy diet.

 This means you shouldn’t feed your mouse anything containing chocolate.
-So no chocolate cake, chocolate milk, no chocolate anything.
+So no chocolate cake, cocoa milk, no chocolate anything.
 It is much better to feed your mouse other treats that have better nutrition for them such as carrots.

 - Do Guinea Pigs Hibernate?
 Exploring the Truth Behind This Myth - March 24, 2023

 - Why Is My Guinea Pig Losing Weight?
 Should You Be Concerned? - March 24, 2023